DIPSUBHA11/Medline/README.md

-Here Index.html is the main page and the admin.html page link with firebase so it check if there are any entry avaliable or not
+Here Index.html is the main page

+admin.html page link with firebase so it check if there are any entry avaliable or not